Diablo IV: Best Warlock Build for Season of Infernal Chaos

 When not to use Apocalypse

 If your goal is not top-end Pit pushing, Apocalypse may not be the most enjoyable Warlock build.
-Hell Fracture variants are currently much smoother for general farming because their homing pressure and cleaner pacing waste less time between pulls.
-Hexplosion-style setups are also better if you want satisfying chain-reaction clears without waiting on a bigger detonation cycle.
+Hell Fracture is smoother for general farming because its cleaner pacing wastes less time between pulls, so it is a strong pick if you mostly grind content rather than push tiers.

 On controller, this distinction matters even more.
-Dread Claws and the more auto-target-friendly Warlock variants generally feel cleaner on console, while Apocalypse asks for better timing and room reading.
+Dread Claws and the more auto-target-friendly Warlock skills generally feel cleaner on console, while Apocalypse asks for better timing and room reading.
 That does not make Apocalypse bad on console; it just raises the execution tax.
+If you want a non-Warlock comparison before committing, our Lord of Hatred class tier list ranks every option for the season.

 Common mistakes that cost Warlock players damage

-• Ignoring Shadowform and Mastermind Soul Shard value during the Dread Claws phase
+• Ignoring Shadowform and the Mastermind Soul Shard during the Dread Claws phase

 • Adding Metamorphosis before your build can support it